alekth85/hqPaymentApp/README.md

 2. cd /var/www/html/hq
 3. git clone https://github.com/alekth85/hqPaymentApp.git
 4. cd hqPaymentApp
-5. php /path/to/composer.phar install (this will install all things needed for the app to work)
+5. php /path/to/composer.phar install (this will install all things needed for the app to work, and obviously you'll need composer. https://getcomposer.org/download/ )
-6. edit /var/www/html/hqPaymentApp/includes/config.php (only APP_DIR and APP_URL are needed to change)
+6. edit includes/config.php (only APP_DIR and APP_URL are needed to change)
 7. Install php sqllite package, ubuntu/debian: apt-get install php7.0-sqlite3
 8. Make sure db/hq.db is correct permissions.
 For the sake of this test, chmod -R 777 db/ should be fine.
 Note: Chmod to 777 is bad, every time.
 Same as laziness.